-During LINC, STEM majors increased as follows: Biology majors - 49% (avg. of 85/year to avg. of 127/year) and Chemistry majors experienced a 150% increase, from an average of 10/year to 25/year The LINC program results exceeded its goals in that it substantively surpassed its target for increasing the number of LU students who selected a STEM major, as well as exceeding goals for the cohort's retention through graduation.
+During LINC, STEM majors increased as follows: Biology majors - 49% (avg. of 85/year to avg. of 127/year) and Chemistry majors experienced a 150% increase, from an average of 10/year to 25/year graduation.
 The project also contributed substantively to the number of students who matriculated into, and completed, advanced STEM and professional degree programs.